Laravel vs Django, what should I choose and why? This a question that many people that would like to build a web app ask themselves.

 In conclusion, we cannot say that one is way better than the other by saying which framework to choose.
 We have two different web frameworks developed for two different programming languages: Python and PHP.
-This makes the decision even harder than choosing between two frameworks created in the same programming language, like, let’s say Laravel development vs Codeigniter development.
+This makes the decision even harder than choosing between two frameworks created in the same programming language, like, let’s say, Laravel development vs Codeigniter development.

-A significant impact in the way Django and Laravel are behaving is linked to the language they are written in.
-On the one hand, we have Python, a high-level language used in multiple areas from research and algorithm to web development.
+A significant impact on the way Django and Laravel are behaving is linked to the language they are written in.
+On the one hand, we have Python, a high-level language used in multiple areas, from research and algorithm to web development.
 On the other hand, we have PHP, one of the most used web development server-side languages out there.
 One is inherently faster, performance-wise, but the other has a lot of standards for writing beautiful and abstract clean code.

 But you still have to choose one.
-You should analyze your business needs as described in this article and if you do not have a clear understanding of the best framework for you, ask an expert.
+You should analyze your business needs as described in this article, and if you do not have a clear understanding of the best framework for you, ask an expert.
 The basic rule of thumb, if you like, in the majority of cases, the only significant differences that you might have are development time and costs.

 If you’re curious to see how much your app will cost, you can use our App Cost Calculator and get an estimate for your future project.